-Beware: These blackmail scams are increasing in frequency, becoming more sophisticated, and bypassing email gateways.Barracuda Research analysis: 1 in 10 spearphishing attacks are blackmail or sextortion attacks.
+Beware: These extortion scams are increasing in frequency, becoming more sophisticated, and bypassing email gateways.Barracuda Research analysis: 1 in 10 spearphishing attacks are extortion or sextortion attacks.
 Click To Tweet

 Barracuda researchers have uncovered some startling new revelations about sextortion scams.
 In the past, sextortion scams were used as part of large-scale spam campaigns.
 Now, they’ve expanded in scope, even since Barracuda first highlighted this type of attack last fall.

-Here’s a closer look at the research, more details about sextortion scams, and ways to protect your business from this type of blackmail threat.
+Here’s a closer look at the research, more details about sextortion scams, and ways to protect your business from this type of extortion threat.